|the blog zone|

 This trip didn’t go according to my plans, but I’d

 anticipated that – I went in the monsoon time.
-I hadn't expected quite
+Heavy rainfall can disrupt plans even in the rich countries of the world.
+Yet I hadn't expected quite

-the enormous and destructive rainfall that came in August and September, however.
+the enormous and destructive deluge that came in August and September.
 You’d be best to read this blog from the bottom if you want

 to have the adventures in the right order.

 encountered many generous and friendly people, had a fabulous (if rather